grew-nlp/grew_doc/content/doc/request.md

 ## Injectivity in nodes matching

-By default the matching of nodes is injective, this means that two different nodes in the request are mapped to two different nodes in the graph.
+By default, node matching is injective, meaning that two different nodes in the request are mapped to two different nodes in the graph.

-For instance, the request below searches for two different tokens, both having the same lemma *make* {{<tryit "http://universal.grew.fr/?corpus=UD_English-ParTUT@2.14&pattern=pattern%20{%20X1%20[%20lemma=%22make%22%20];%20X2%20[%20lemma=%22make%22%20]%20}" >}}
+For example, the following request searches for two different tokens, both with the same lemma *make* {{<tryit "http://universal.grew.fr/?corpus=UD_English-ParTUT@2.14&pattern=pattern%20{%20X1%20[%20lemma=%22make%22%20];%20X2%20[%20lemma=%22make%22%20]%20}" >}}.

 ```grew
 pattern { X1 [ lemma="make" ]; X2 [ lemma="make" ] }